 What are some noteworthy assembly actions?

-- Millennium Declaration.
-The General Assembly proclaimed that its fifty-fifth session in 2000 would be designated the Millennium Assembly.
-At a summit that year, Annan unveiled the UN’s Millennium Declaration.
-It set forth what are known as the Millennium Development Goals, a collection of “time-bound and measurable” targets for, among other things, reducing poverty, halting the spread of HIV/AIDS, and improving access to primary education, and other metrics of development.
-The development goals continue to be invoked by many governments and NGOs as a way to spur more aid toward the developing world.
-Significant inroads have been made on education, infant mortality, and poverty.
-In 2015, the General Assembly set new goals for sustainable development [PDF].
+Millennium Declaration.
+For its fifty-fifth session, in 2000, the General Assembly was designated the Millennium Assembly.
+At a summit that year, Annan unveiled the Millennium Declaration.
+It set forth the Millennium Development Goals, a collection of “time-bound and measurable” targets for reducing poverty, halting the spread of HIV/AIDS, improving access to primary education, and other metrics of development.
+The development goals continue to be invoked by many governments and nongovernmental organizations to spur aid to developing countries.
+Significant advances have been made [PDF] in education, infant mortality, and poverty.
+In 2015, the General Assembly set new goals for sustainable development.

-- ’Zionism is Racism’ Resolution of 1975.
-Also known as Resolution 3379, this is the assembly’s most controversial resolution, in which it determined that “Zionism is a form of racism and racial discrimination."
-Yet the UN Partition Plan for Palestine approved of and helped create the state of Israel in 1947.
-In his address to the UN General Assembly on the day the resolution was passed, Israeli ambassador Chaim Herzog stated that, "for us, the Jewish people, this resolution based on hatred, falsehood and arrogance, is devoid of any moral or legal value.”
+“Zionism Is Racism” Resolution.
+The assembly’s most controversial resolution, passed in 1975, determined that “Zionism is a form of racism and racial discrimination;” yet the UN Partition Plan for Palestine had approved of and helped to create the state of Israel in 1947.
+In his address to the UN General Assembly on the day the resolution was passed, Israeli Ambassador Chaim Herzog said, “For us, the Jewish people, this resolution based on hatred, falsehood and arrogance, is devoid of any moral or legal value.”
 He then tore a copy of the resolution in half.
-The resolution was eventually repealed in 1991.
-In 2001 during the UN’s world conference on combatting racism in Durban, South Africa, similar language on Zionism was introduced but later dropped.
+The resolution was repealed in 1991.
+In 2001, during the United Nations’ world conference on combating racism, in Durban, South Africa, similar language on Zionism was introduced but later dropped.